 Reactive Global Abilities will specify that they can only be used "When" something happens-usually when you or one of your dice take damage.
 When these triggers happen, you must decide immediately if you want to (or are able to) pay for the Global Ability, and if you do so it takes place immediately (potentially preventing or redirecting the damage).
 These Global Abilities may be played outside of the normal Global windows, but only when the appropriate trigger happens.
-They may only be paid once per triggering event-for example, if a Global Ability allows you to pay when one of your character dice is damaged to prevent 1 damage, and three of your character dice are damaged simultaneously, you may pay (up to) 3 to prevent 1 damage from each of your (up to) three character dice.
-You may not pay more to prevent more than 1 damage.
+They may only be paid once per triggering event-for example, if a Global Ability allows you to pay P when one of your character dice is damaged to prevent 1 damage, and three of your character dice are damage from each of your (up to) three character dice.
+You may not pay more V to prevent more than 1 damage.